On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Spherical harmonics, Sobolev tests, and behavior under the null hypothesis

-For~$p=3$, Gegenbauer polynomials reduce to Legendre polynomials.
+Gegenbauer polynomials form an orthogonal basis on $L^2_\lambda([-1,1])$, the space of square-integrable functions with respect to the weight $x\mapsto (1-x^2)^{\lambda-1/2}$.
+For~$p=3$, Gegenbauer polynomials reduce to Legendre polynomials ($\lambda=1/2$ in \eqref{Gegendefin}).
 In the sequel, we will also need to consider the Chebyshev polynomial of the first kind with degree~$q$, which is defined through~$C_q^{0}(\cos \theta):=\cos(q \theta)$, hence is given by